 Grain – Grain refers to the direction in which the grass grows, specifically in the green.
 It will impact the direction and speed of your putt.

-Grip – There are a number of different grips golfers use to hold the club.
-It is mostly a matter of how you learned to play and personal preference.
+Grip – There are several different grips golfers use to hold the club.
+It is mostly about how you learned to play and personal preference.

-Gross score – This is simply the total number of strokes or shots played during a round before the handicap is factored in.
+Gross score – This is the total number of strokes or golf shots played during a round before the handicap is factored in.

-Groove – The horizontal lines seen on the clubface are called grooves and cause the ball to spin.
+Groove – The horizontal lines on the clubface are called grooves that cause the ball to spin.

-Hazard – Any body of water and part of the area around it as well as bunkers are known as hazards.
-There are specific rules that dictate how to play when your ball lands in a hazard.
+Hazard – Any body of water and part of the area around it and bunkers are known as hazards.
+Specific rules dictate how to play golf when your ball lands in a hazard.